GenericMale/csvwriter/README.md

 - delimiter `string` - delimiting character of the csv (,)
 - decimalSeparator `string` - the decimal mark to use for numbers (.)
 - encoding `string` - encoding used for the input and output (utf8)
+- escape `string` - character used to escape the delimiter, newlines and the escape character itself if quoting is disabled
 - fields `string` - specify a comma (,) separated list of fields to convert
-- headerRow `boolean` - include a header row as first line (true)
+- header `boolean` - include a header as first line (true)
 - path `string` - jsonpath to apply on the object
-- linenumbers `boolean` - insert a column of line numbers at the front of the output, useful when piping to grep or as a simple primary key (false)
+- lineNumbers `boolean` - insert a column of line numbers at the front of the output, useful when piping to grep or as a simple primary key (false)
 - suppressLineBreaks `boolean` - remove line breaks (\n) from field values (false)
 - nestingDelimiter `string` - delimiter used for nested fields of the input (.)
 - maxDepth `number` - maximum depth of the json object, fields below max-depth will not be included in the csv, use -1 (default) to include all fields, 0 will not include nested objects
-- output `string` - write to csv, use - to write to stdout (default)
+- output `string` - write to file, use - to write to stdout (default)
-- quotechar `string` - character used to quote strings in the csv (")
+- quote `string` - character used to quote strings in the csv (")
-- doublequote `boolean` - doublequote to escape the quote character (true)
+- doubleQuote `boolean` - insert another quote to escape the quote character (true)
+- nullString `string` - string to use for writing null or undefined values
 - table `boolean` - create a neat looking table for the console (false)
-- quoting `number` - quoting style used in the csv: 0 = quote minimal (default), 1 = quote all, 2 = quote non-numeric, 3 = quote none
+- quoteMode `number` - quoting style used in the csv: 0 = quote minimal (default), 1 = quote all, 2 = quote non-numeric, 3 = quote none
-- utfBom `boolean` - write utf bom (0xFEFF or 0xEFBBBF) in csv if encoding is set to utf (false)
+- utfBom `boolean` - write utf bom (0xFEFF or 0xEFBBBF) in file if encoding is set to utf (true)
 - zero `boolean` - when interpreting or displaying column numbers, use zero-based numbering instead of the default 1-based numbering (false)

 **Type**: `object`